 Most resumes are accompanied by a cover letter or cover email.
-Written in business style, cover letters should contain an expression of your interest in working for a company, an abbreviated introduction to your career and a short, compelling paragraph detailing why you would be a perfect fit for a current or future opening.
+Written in business style, cover letters and cover emails should contain an expression of your interest in working for a company, an abbreviated introduction to your career and a short, compelling paragraph detailing why you would be a perfect fit for a current or future opening.
 Cover letters must follow the application directions that the employer stated in the job posting.

-Cover letters are employed in a variety of circumstances, ranging from applying for advertised jobs to serving as a “letter of introduction” to companies where you want to work, requesting networking leads or informational interviews.
-The targeted audience may be different, but the general approach remains the same: Put your best foot forward.
+Cover letters and emails are employed in a variety of circumstances, ranging from applying for advertised jobs to serving as a “letter of introduction” to companies where you want to work, requesting networking leads or informational interviews.
+The targeted audience may be different, but the general approach remains the same.

 Cover letters serve different readers.
 Typically, cover letters are targeted at specific job openings in a company.
 These “application” letters match your qualifications to a position’s advertised requirements.